 The impact of trails on the economy is an essential part of their development in local communities.
 According to the New York Statewide Trails Plan website, a rail trail can generate many positive economic incentives for the broader community (n.d., 2010).
 Trails typically generate expenditures that range from just over \$1 to amounts greater than \$40 dollars per trail visit, involving purchases of "hard" (durable) and "soft" (consumable) goods (n.d., 2010).
 Trail surveys have often found that 86.3% of trail users live within a 20-mile radius (local users) of the trail (n.d., 2010).
-It has been recorded that local users spend just under \$10 per trail visit while non-local users spend an average of \$180 dollars per trail visit (n.d., 2010).
-Typically, trail users spend an average of \$342 dollars per year on equipment for trail activities too (n.d., 2010).
-As well, tourism due to the trail can stimulate local businesses.
-In 1998, the Allegheny Trail in Pennsylvania was estimated to make a range from \$5.4 million to \$14.1 million (n.d., 2007).
+Research indicates that local users spend just under \$10 per trail visit while non-local users spend an average of \$180 dollars per trail visit (n.d., 2010).
+Typically, trail users spend an average of \$342 dollars per year on equipment for trail activities, too (n.d., 2010).
+In addition, tourism due to the trail can stimulate local businesses.
+In 1998, the Allegheny Trail in Pennsylvania was estimated to bring in from \$5.4 million to \$14.1 million (n.d., 2007).
 Trips to the trail are expected to increase by more than 50 percent (n.d., 2007).
-Although, no updated report could be found, trends indicate that the increase should be on an upward incline.
+Although, no updated report could be found, trends indicate that the increase should continue.
 The article goes on to say that, "A 1993 survey of 38 businesses along the Cape Cod Rail Trail in Massachusetts found that 24 percent of business owners cited the rail-trail as one reason they opened or acquired their business (Massachusetts Department of Environmental Management, 1993).
 This same survey found that 60 percent of the businesses expanded their business and of those, one-half considered the rail-trail a prominent factor in this decision" (n.d., 2007).
 This promotes the idea that local business can be stimulated within a community by adding trails.
-The well-known National Main Streets economic model can support this conclusion (n.d., 2010).
-They explain that, Trail Towns are
+The well-known National Main Streets economic model supports this conclusion (n.d., 2010).
+They explain that, Trail Towns are "literally inviting trail users to spend time and dollars in their community" (n.d., 2010).
+Researchers have found that the economic impact of this approach is significant.
+The Virginia Creeper Trail generates \$1.59 million in annual spending, supporting approximately 27 new fulltime jobs (United States Department of Agriculture, 2004) and (n.d., 2010).
+As well, "a 2012 economic impact study of the Great Allegheny Passage, a 150-mile trail between Cumberland, Maryland, and Pittsburgh, Pennsylvania, found that trail users spent more than \$40 million dollars annually" (n.d., 2010).
+Finally, the American Hiking Society in 2018 found that "the Washington State Trails Plan estimated that trail users in Washington state spent more than \$3.4 billion dollars on equipment, which generated tax revenues of \$13.8 to \$27.6 million" (Diehl, 2018).
+This is substantial evidence, which supports the notion that trails can generate economic spending within communities.